What is OpenBSD?

 OpenBSD System Definition and Features

-What is OpenBSD Operating System?
+What is the OpenBSD Operating System?

 This operating system focuses on portability, compliance with rules and regulations, correction, proactive security, and integrated encryption.
 It contains binary emulation for most programs in OpenBSD, SVR4 (Solaris), FreeBSD, Linux, BSD/OS, SunOS, and HP-UX systems.